 I got more to say on the subject but I'll save it.

 Solarcon I-MAX 2000 CB/Ham Radio Base Station Vertical Antenna - 24'

 Solarcon IMAX-2000 24' Omni-Directional Fiberglass Base Station Antenna - 5000 Watts.
 Handles 5000 Watts.
 Full 5/8 Wave Antenna.
 24 Antenna in Three 8 Easy to Assemble Sections.
 5.1dBI Gain.
 Heavy Duty Mounting Plate withstands Greater Wind Loads.
 SWR Tuning.
 Broad Bandwidth that Covers Far Above and Below the Traditional CB Channels.
 DC Grounded.
 Insulated up to 14 500 Volts.
 Can be Used for Export Commercial and 10 Meter Ham.

-Update: The IMAX is working better since a better ground was put in place.
-However, this radio does not like a lot of power.
+The IMAX does not like a lot of power.
 I also have the VSWR to 1:3 to 1:5 across the band.
 I can run 60W DK and swing to 130 W all day long, but anything more than that and I'm having to back off after about 20 minutes or less due to garbling.
 I think it is still going to come down off my tower/pole combo and up with the old A99 that can take the power.
-Also, there are certain people I cannot hear that I hear on my Antron, which is very confusing.
+Also, there are certain people I cannot hear on the IMAX that I hear on my Antron, which is very confusing.
+However, this antenna will kick a** on a barefoot radio, without question!
 7/3/2017